-If you’ve tried to buy the latest generation of AMD or Nvidia graphics cards, AMD Ryzen processors, or game consoles like the PS5 or Xbox Series X/S, you might have noticed that there’s a bit of a stock crisis hitting some sectors of the consumer tech industry right now.
+If you’ve tried to buy the latest generation of AMD or NVIDIA graphics cards, AMD Ryzen processors, or game consoles like the PS5 or Xbox Series X/S in the past year or so, you might have noticed that there’s a bit of an ongoing stock crisis hitting some sectors of the consumer tech industry.

-The main culprit — on top of the impact of the ongoing COVID-19 pandemic — is a global chip shortage that’s severely limiting the availability of the latest technological products.
-The shortage of processing components is also having knock-on effects for other markets, including automotive, cryptocurrency, and now smartphones.
+On top of the impact of the COVID-19 pandemic, the main culprit is a global chip shortage that’s severely limiting the availability of the latest technological products.
+The shortage of processing components also has knock-on effects for other markets, including automotive, cryptocurrency, and smartphones.

-Smartphones seemed to dodge the crunch in late 2020 and early 2021, but there are growing concerns that similar shortages are on the way.
-Back in March 2021, Xiaomi president Wang Xiang implied that a chip shortage is driving up SoC prices and that this may result in more expensive smartphones this year.
+Smartphones seemed to dodge the crunch in late 2020 but were hit by shortages throughout 2021.
+In March 2021, Xiaomi president Wang Xiang implied that a chip shortage is driving up SoC prices and that this may result in more expensive smartphones.
 In the same month, Samsung CEO DJ Koh warned of “a serious imbalance in supply and demand of chips.”

-Fortunately, we are yet to see the same dreaded “out of stock” messages for smartphones that currently plague computer parts and gaming stores around the world.
-But the prospect that chip shortages will spread to major handset releases later in 2021 is quickly becoming a reality.
+Fortunately, we have rarely seen the same dreaded “out of stock” messages for smartphones that have plagued computer parts and gaming stores around the world.
+But the ongoing chip shortages continue to affect handset releases going forward.

 The great global computer chip shortage: What you need to know

-The current chip shortage is the result of a perfect storm of huge demand and limited supply.
-The unprecedented desire for at-home entertainment in the wake of the COVID-19 pandemic has seen stock issues for the latest games consoles and graphics card which have lasted far beyond the usual launch window rush.
+2021’s chip shortage resulted from a perfect storm of huge demand and limited supply.
+In the wake of the COVID-19 pandemic, the unprecedented desire for at-home entertainment saw stock issues for the latest games consoles and graphics cards last far beyond the usual launch window rush.
 The necessary shift to working from home has also seen laptop growth reach decade highs.
-At the same time, the boom in the value of cryptocurrencies has reignited mining profitability, piling on demand for various high-end processing components.
+At the same time, a boom in the value of cryptocurrencies reignited mining profitability, piling on demand for various high-end processing components.

 The chip shortage is the result of a perfect storm of huge demand and limited supply.

-A number of smaller factors have also contributed to both the supply and demand ends of the shortage.
-February’s power outages from cold weather brought Samsung’s Semiconductor manufacturing operations in Austin Texas to a halt until mid-March.
-Taiwan is also experiencing a severe drought which threatens the major semiconductor manufacturing operations in the country.
-The US-China trade war has also seen Chinese companies, such as Huawei, stockpile chipsets and other components throughout 2020 and into 2021.
+A number of smaller factors have also contributed to the supply and demand ends of the shortage.
+February 2021’s power outages from cold weather brought Samsung’s Semiconductor manufacturing operations in Austin Texas to a halt until mid-March.
+Taiwan also experienced a severe drought that threatened the country’s major semiconductor manufacturing operations.
+The US-China trade war has also seen Chinese companies, such as HUAWEI, stockpile chipsets and other components throughout 2020 and 2021.

 There are only so many chips to go round

-It’s important to note that Microsoft, Sony, Nvidia, AMD, Apple, Qualcomm, and others don’t manufacture their own processors.
-The bulk of the world’s cutting-edge semiconductors are manufactured by Samsung and TSMC.
-Although output from other manufacturing operations around the world, such as NXP and Texas Instruments, is also important and in equally short supply.
+It’s important to note that Microsoft, Sony, NVIDIA, AMD, Apple, Qualcomm, and others don’t manufacture their own processors.
+Samsung and TSMC manufacture the bulk of the world’s cutting-edge semiconductors.
+Although output from other manufacturing operations worldwide, such as NXP and Texas Instruments, is also important and in equally short supply.
 This is particularly true when it comes to automotive components.

 The bulk of industry demand for all sorts of chipsets falls on a handful of foundries.

 Chipsets for high-end computing markets are mostly vying for 10nm and 7nm production from Samsung and TSMC.
 Smartphone chipsets use these manufacturing fabs too.
-Flagship-tier mobile chips are competing with automotive orders on 5nm manufacturing lines from TSMC and to a lesser extent from Samsung.
+Flagship-tier mobile chips compete with automotive orders on 5nm and 4nm manufacturing lines from TSMC and Samsung.

 Why not add more capacity?

 Intel is an outlier.
-It manufactures its own processors and isn’t experiencing a shortage like competing foundries.
-The company aims to capitalize on the current shortage by expanding its operations in Arizona and opening up its foundries to take orders from third-parties once more.
+It manufactures its own processors and hasn’t experienced a shortage like competing foundries.
+The company aims to capitalize on the current shortage by expanding its operations in Arizona and opening up its foundries to take orders from third parties once more.
 Including processors built on rival Arm and RISC-V architectures.
-Although this will take months to trickle through as the industry familiarizes itself with and evaluates Intel’s tools and processes.

 So, why not increase production to meet demand?